simonbuchan/native-reg/README.md

 }
 ```

+Except as noted by the individual API documentation, for example "not found" errors,
-If the wrapped Windows API returns an error, with a couple of exceptions for
+if the wrapped Windows API returns an error it is thrown as a javascript `Error`
-commonly non-failure errors (e.g. key does not exist), are thrown as JS `Error`s
-with the generic error message, e.g.: `Access is denied.`, but additional
+instance with the generic Windows-provided error message, e.g.: `Access is denied.`,
+and with additional `errno` and `syscall` properties as with Node's own errors,
-standard `errno` and `syscall` properties, for example, a common error is trying
+for example: a common error is trying to use `Access.ALL_ACCESS` on `reg.HKLM`, which
-to use `Access.ALL_ACCESS` on `reg.HKLM`, which you need UAC elevation for:
+you need UAC elevation for:

 ```js
 try {